 - Gretchen Smith, who joined The New York City Ballet in 2006

 Keep in mind that The New York City Ballet didn't sponsor this piece of content.
 These three sources, at least from the reader's perspective, seem to participate on the same terms as sources in any regular editorial article.

 Access to people and places that generally aren't accessible is one of journalism's selling points.
 Now, I'm not saying that native advertising is journalism.
 It is not.
 One is advertising, one is journalism.
 End of discussion.
 But that doesn't mean that native advertising should stay away from each and every thing that is potentially good about good journalism.
 One of those is the ability to provide the reader with an entry point to hidden worlds.
 T Brand Studio does a great job of that with its sponsored posts.

 The New York Times Is Looking at New Native Advertising Formats

-This isn't rocket science: T Brand Studio makes sponsored content that is visually compelling, and it is part of the reason why pieces like Grit & Grace feel different than most native advertising.
-There is a visual identity that supports the notion that this piece of content is worth your time, where heaps of native advertising seems to communicate the very opposite with their uninspired use of imagery.
+This isn't rocket science: T Brand Studio makes sponsored content that is visually compelling, and it is part of the reason why pieces like Grit & Grace feel different from most native advertising.
+There is a visual identity that supports the notion that this piece of content is worth your time, whereas heaps of native advertising seem to communicate the very opposite with their uninspired use of imagery.